kvarak/dnd/docs/_Classes/cavalier.md

 </div>

-### Bonus Proficiency
+### Bonus Skills
-You may add your proficiency bonus on all Charisma checks when interacting with common people.

-Additionally, you gain proficiency with Dexterity saves.
+Add Speechcraft to your class skills.

 ### Challenge
 From 3rd level, whenever you issue a challenge, you may spend your ***reaction*** to reduce the damage of an attack from your target by 1d8.
 You must be wielding a melee weapon and must be able to see the attack to parry it.